-Under reg 13 of the Regulations, a person who is summoned to attend a hearing may apply to the Attorney-General for financial assistance in respect of the person's representation at the hearing by a legal practitioner; and a person who is not giving evidence at a hearing but is being represented at the hearing by a legal practitioner with the consent of the Commissioner, may apply to the Attorney-General for financial assistance in respect of that representation.
+Under reg 13 of the Regulations, you may apply to the Attorney-General for legal financial assistance if you:

+- are summoned to attend a hearing of the Commission - are not giving evidence at a hearing but are being represented at the hearing by a legal practitioner with the consent of the Commissioner - have applied, or propose to apply to the Federal Court or the Federal Circuit and Family Court of Australia (Division 2) under the Administrative Decisions (Judicial Review) Act 1977 for an order in respect of a matter arising under the Act.

-The Attorney-General may authorise financial assistance, as and subject to conditions determined by the Attorney-General, if satisfied that refusing the application would result in serious financial difficulty for the person; or the circumstances of the case are of such a special nature that the application should be granted.
+The Attorney-General may provide a grant of legal financial assistance if they are satisfied that:

+- refusing the application would result in serious financial difficulty for you, or - the circumstances of the case are of such a special nature that the application should be granted.